3ghin5/hatelace/index.md

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

+# 5.1 Questions

+ * Come up with three of your own Beneficial and corresponding Harmful Effects of Computing

+ * Talk about dopamine issues above.
+Real?
+Parent conspiracy?
+Anything that is impacting your personal study and success in High School?

+# 5.2 Questions

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/3ghin5/hatelace/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.